winglang/wing/rfcs/sdk-resources.md

 interface IQueue {
   /**
    * Run a function whenever a message is pushed to the queue.
+   *
+   * The visibility timeout for messages (amount of time a consumer is given to
+   * process a message before it's made available for other consumers) is the
+   * same as the function's timeout, which is 1 minute by default.
+If the function
+   * returns successfully, the message is deleted from the queue.
    */
   on_message(fn: inflight (message: Serializable) => void, opts: cloud.FunctionProps): cloud.Function;
 }